– Conflict is good, my junior colleague said to me on our way to an important meeting. He just read an article in HBR.

 Depending on the answers to the above, a conflict management strategy has to be put in place.
 It has to be managed, otherwise it will manage the project right into failure or difficulties.

 There is plenty of literature on approaches to manage conflict.
-Here are a number of my observations as a project manager over a number of years in a number of projects:
+Here are top three steps I applied and observed as a project manager over years:

 1. Start with checking your assumptions about the origin of the conflict and the purpose of parties concerned.
 Do not be mislead and do not mislead.